ryanelandt/Binary_BB_Trees.jl/README.md

 Each box corresponds to a triangle/tetrahedron.
 The algorithm calculates the marginal cost of combining boxes that belong to neighbors (i.e. triangles that touch each other).
 If the `n * log2(2*n)` term were not present, there would be no penalty for creating an unbalanced tree.
-The algorithm merges the neighbors that increase the sum of all costs the least.
+The algorithm merges neighbors one at a time in the manner that increases the sum of all costs the least until either a single box remains, or no possible merges are left (mesh is not connected).